BartoszLewosz/sunset_kaszuby/README.md

 The very first step was researching the holiday homes rental market by analyzing that branch of the market.
 With my problem solving approach and consulting my observations with firm owners, I came out with solutions how we want to stand out, what are the strengths and weaknesses, and what are our advantages.
 I then started sketching the wire-frames of potential guests' reservation process.

+### Design

+As I agreed with my client about the choice of WordPress theme, I started to insert topic-related elements.
+My choice of colours represents the sunset.
+To improve accessibility, I set the contrast using a darker colour set of fonts.
+By changing some details in SVG files, I brought a more user friendly, welcoming interface of the website.

+### Outcome